glacasa/TwoStepsAuthenticator/README.md

 bool isok = authenticator.CheckCode(secret, code);
 </code></pre>

+### Used codes manager

 Every code should only be used once.
-To prevent repeated use of a code a UsedCodesManager class is provided.<br>
+To prevent repeated use of a code a IUsedCodesManager interface is provided.<br>

-It should be used as a singleton instance.
+A default implementation is provided : used codes are kept in memory for 5 minutes (long enough for codes to become invalid)

+You can define how the used codes are stored, for example if you want to handle persistence (database storage), or if you have multiple webservers.<br/>
+You have to implement the 2 methods of the IUsedCodesManager :
 <pre><code>
+void AddCode(ulong challenge, string code);
+bool IsCodeUsed(ulong challenge, string code);
+</code></pre>

+When you create a new Authenticator, add the instance of your IUsedCodesManager as the first param
+<pre><code>
-var usedCodesManager = new UsedCodesManager();
+var usedCodeManager = new CustomUsedCodeManager();
-var secret = user.secretAuthToken;
-var code = Request.Form["code"];
+var authenticator = new TwoStepsAuthenticator.TimeAuthenticator(usedCodeManager);
-if (autenticator.CheckCode(secret, code) && usedCodesManager.IsCodeUsed(secret, code)) {
-	usedCodesManager.AddCode(secret, code);
-    // OK
-} else {
-	// Not OK
-}
 </code></pre>